reissbaker/st4t3/README.md

 This difference is purely for developer experience: typically when you call `machine.goto`, what you mean to do is to ensure the machine is in that state;
 you aren't necessarily trying to re-run that state if it's already there.
-Whereas the only use case for calling `msg.goto('YOUR_OWN_NAME')` is to re-run initialization code; if you didn't mean to do that, you could instead simply do nothing (since you know you're already in your own state).
+Whereas the only use case for calling `goto('YOUR_OWN_NAME')` is to re-run initialization code; if you didn't mean to do that, you could instead simply do nothing (since you know you're already in your own state).

 # Type safety